ethereum/pm/All Core Devs Meetings/Meeting 57.md

 ## 5.10 Web3j

-**Hudson**: Web3J ?
+**Hudson**: Web3J?

 **Ivaylo**: We drafted the release of 4.2 this morning.
 I think the most interesting thing is that we have ERC 20 interface baked in.
 It allow you to write your ERC 20 tokens in Java using Solidity.
-I'm off to this 4.2 release is finalized and basicaaly unless people's computers blow up, Web3J will be back burner for us.
+I'm off to this 4.2 release is finalized and basically unless people's computers blow up, Web3J will be back burner for us.
 Our focus right now is JVM instrumentation.

 ## 5.11 Mana/Exthereum

-**Hudson**: Mana??
+**Hudson**: Mana?

 ## 5.12 Mantis